aws-samples/sample-genai-reflection-for-bedrock/README.md

-# 🐝 BedrockHive
+# 🐝 Beehive

 A configurable extension to Bedrock which enhances performance by enabling additional compute at inference time.
-Using BedrockHive, we have seen significant performance gains over a single Bedrock call for mathematical arithmetic and Text2SQL capabilities.
+Using Beehive, we have seen significant performance gains over a single Bedrock call for mathematical arithmetic and Text2SQL capabilities.

 <p align="center" width="100%">
     <img src="./examples/benchmarks/result.png"/>